 The Super Intensive Spanish course is designed for people who want to learn Spanish language in as short a time as possible.
 As an educational institution, one of objectives is to promote the Spanish language in the world.
 Center of Spanish and Culture offer students the possibility of getting a scholarship to study Spanish in Argentina.
 This course and its scholarship is recommended for serious students who want to make the most of their time abroad to achieve a good language level in Spanish.

-Beginner – 2 weeks – Homestay – Half board – 70 lessons - Cultural Immersion
+Beginner/Intermediate – 2 weeks – Homestay – Half board – 80 lessons - Cultural Immersion

-Argentinean Language and Culture Scholarships Programs is pleased to announce 12 Partial Scholarships to attend in Córdoba a Super-intensive Spanish Language Course.
+Argentinean Language and Culture Scholarships Programs is pleased to announce 10 Partial Scholarships per program to attend in Córdoba a Super-intensive Spanish Language Course.
 The program main objective is to diffuse the Spanish language worldwide.
-We usually receive about 40 applications forms per program and at the moment 450 students from around the world had the opportunity to come to study Spanish since 2009.
+We usually receive about 40 applications forms per program and at the moment +500 students from around the world had the opportunity to come to study Spanish since 2009.
 It is very simple to study Spanish in Argentina, this unique program can help you to find an easy way to experience a wonderful international experience.

 Two weeks is the ideal period of time to get the most from your total immersion in Spanish.
 Two weeks allows you the time to adapt to a new environment and to deepen or refresh your knowledge of Spanish.